mirosimo/CARS_THYMELEAF/README.md

 ### Authorization
 For roles was created entity Role.
 Relation between **User** and **Role** is M : N. Through the entity **UserRole** we can finde roles assigned to particular User.
+Relation **End Point** - **assigned ROLES** is hardcoded in config file (HttpSecurity).
+Later will be done more sophisticated role management - Roles hierarchy, priviledges.